 Winding Path Socks

 Dig all your beautiful hand dyed yarn out of the stash!
 This pattern is designed specifically to highlight hand dyed yarns.
 No more wondering if that gorgeous skein will turn into a gorgeous sock.
-These beauties are worked toe up on two circular needles, and feature a textured background stitch hugging lacey cable.
+These beauties are worked toe up on two circular needles, and feature a textured background stitch huggingcable.

 If your yarn has a definite repeat (Often labeled as hand painted or space dyed.) you’ll want to alternate ends to avoid unsightly pooling.
 To alternate ends, wind your hank into two, equal sized balls.
 Knit all the odd rounds from Ball One and all the even Rounds from Ball Two.
 It’s easier than it sounds and really works!

 Fingering weight: 9 sts per 1 inch, US size 0 / 2mm needle.
-Narrow, medium and wide widths given.
+Medium width, knit to any length.